cterveen/uini/README.md

   in the array will be changed.
 If the key is not found it is added at the end of the heading.
 If a KEY with INDEX is not found assumes it's an unindexed array, use KEY[INDEX] to add an indexed array element

+setPosition(HEADING, KEY, ?INDEX?, TO)
+  Moves the order of the keys, sets key to the position defined by TO.
+TO can be first, last, +#, -#, #, after KEY2 or before KEY2;

 getValue(HEADING, KEY, ?INDEX?)
   Returns the value of KEY under HEADING.
 Both KEY and HEADING are case